rsmml/spectrm-challenge/README.md

 In the second part **Check Validations**, all validations are tested:
 - A Message instance is created where its ```UUID``` should match a REGEX for UUIDs
 - A Message instance is created with different types of characters from ```all types of languages```
-- A Message instance is created with a ```HTML Tag``` on its body.
-It checks that the validation error match with the validation of the model.
+- A Message instance is created with an ```HTML Tag``` on its body.
+It checks that the validation error matches the validation of the model.
-- A Message instance is created with more that ```255 characters```.
-It checks that the validation error match with the validation of the model.
+- A Message instance is created with more than ```255 characters```.
+It checks that the validation error matches the validation of the model.
 - A Message instance is created with an ```e-mail``` and a ```link``` and it gets a 200 status.
 - A Message instance is created.
-Then we GET that message and check that is hast a ```counter``` not nil, and that its value is 1 due that it's the first time that message is retrieved.
+Then we GET that message and check that it has a ```counter``` not nil and to that its value is 1 due that it's the first time that message is retrieved.